 In relation to drug trafficking, it means the police do not have to find you in actual possession of the drugs in order to arrest you for drug trafficking–just constructive possession.

-The Law Offices of Elliott N. Kanter can make a difference in your case.
+The Law Office of Elliott Kanter can make a difference in your case.
 We have experience in California drug crime law, so we now look to for common errors in the prosecution’s case, some of which may include:

 At The Law Office of Elliott Kanter, we have dealt with many cases where individuals claim that they did not know about the drugs in their possession.
 In such cases, your defense will depend on your claim's circumstances.